Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Introduction

 Generally, the degree $k$ of the Krylov subspace generated by $A$ and $\vc{r}_0$ is expressed as ${\cal K}_k\L(A,\vc{r}_0\R)$ $={\rm span}\LB\vc{r}_0, A\vc{r}_0, A^2\vc{r}_0, \cdots, A^{k-1}\vc{r}_0\RB$, where $\vc{r}_0$ is the initial residual vector $\vc{r}_0 = \vc{b}-A\vc{x}_0$, and $\vc{x}_0$ is the initial guess at the solution.
 The Krylov subspace ${\cal K}_k\L(A,\vc{r}_0\R)$ generated by the $k$-th iteration forms the structure of $\vc{x}_k \in \vc{x}_0 + {\cal K}_k\L(A,\vc{r}_0\R)$, where $\vc{x}_k$ is the approximate solution vector (or simply the ``solution vector'').
 However, for a given preconditioned Krylov subspace method, there are various different algorithms that can be used for the preconditioning conversion.
 In such cases, the structure of the approximate solution formed by the Krylov subspace is often different for different algorithms, and the performance of these various algorithms can also differ substantially \cite{itoh2015a}.

 An improved PCGS algorithm has been proposed \cite{itoh2015a}. \Ref~\cite{itoh2015a} shows that this improved algorithm has many advantages over the conventional PCGS algorithms \cite{barrett1994, meurant2005, vorst1992}.
 In this paper, a variety of PCGS algorithms are discussed.
-We begin by considering two typical PCGS algorithms, and we analyze the structure of the solution vector for each Krylov subspace.
+We begin by considering two typical PCGS algorithms, and we analyze the mathematical structure with respect to and in connection with the Krylov subspace.
+In particular, we define and consider the direction of the preconditioned system of these PCGS algorithms.
 We then perform the same analysis for two improved PCGS algorithms, one of which was mentioned above \cite{itoh2015a}, and the other is presented in the present paper.
-However, we note that it is not our purpose to propose a new algorithm, but to analyze the improved PCGS algorithms by comparing the structure of the Krylov subspace and the numerical results of four different PCGS algorithms.
+However, we note that it is not our purpose to propose a new algorithm, but to analyze the improved PCGS algorithms by comparing the logical structures and the numerical results of four different PCGS algorithms.

 In this paper, when we refer to a {\it preconditioned algorithm}, we mean one that uses a preconditioning operator $\PO$ or a preconditioning matrix, and by {\it preconditioned system}, we mean one that has been converted by some operator(s) based on $\PO$.
 These terms never indicate the {\it algorithm for the preconditioning operation itself}, such as incomplete LU decomposition or by using the approximate inverse.
 For example, under a preconditioned system, the original linear system (\ref{eqn:linear}) becomes